psaikido/hugle.uk/pages/yarn/000-index.md

 title: yarn
 ---

-As a deliberate attempt to cheer myself up I've written about important moments, curious incidents and so forth.
-They didn't always cheer me up, but it is fun writing in this prose/poem 'hughku' style I reckons.
-Often these stories have lain around for decades and when the time comes to write them, they just leap out.
+Taking the 'backward step' in zazen I often find that the unconscious gets to work.
+Moments significant to me arrange themselves into a haiku/haibun/senryu sort of form, dubbed 'hughku' (thanks Brendan!).
+Making them public is taking the 'forward step' of full self-expression, a concept much appreciated from Roshi Reb Anderson.

+Few people know how long they have here.
+That fact made me want to document these anecdotes.
+Here they are in roughly chronological order.

 100% true in all details afaik!
-Let me know if exageration has crept in.
+Let me know if exageration has crept in - email is in the footer below.